 Eugene in The Last of Us Games

 Eugene is a character from The Last of Us—Part II game.
 However, he doesn’t have nearly as much story as he does in the series so far.
 Eugene’s wife, for example, is a purely series creation, and Gail doesn’t appear in the games.
-Additionally, Joel does not kill Eugene in the game, so that important connection is created solely for The Last of Us series.
+Additionally, as mentioned, Joel does not kill Eugene in the game, so that important connection is created solely for The Last of Us series.
 In fact, in the games, Eugene is known to have died from a stroke at 73.
 And that makes Eugene one of the few characters in The Last of Us—Part II to have died from natural causes.
 But this rare distinction won’t be given to Eugene of the series.

 In The Last of Us—Part II, it’s Dina who is closer to Eugene and not Jesse.
 It’s clear from episode three of The Last of Us that some version of this relationship exists in the series as well between Eugene and Dina, but maybe not to the same degree as in the games.
 Dina shares that Eugene taught her about electronics, which we actually see Joel do on The Last of Us show.